Will AI replace jobs? 18 job types that might be affected Pros and cons of AI-generated content

 Gemini

 Gemini is Google's family of LLMs that power the company's chatbot of the same name.
 The model replaced Palm in powering the chatbot, which was rebranded from Bard to Gemini upon the model switch.
 Gemini models are multimodal, meaning they can handle images, audio and video as well as text.
 Gemini is also integrated in many Google applications and products.
-It comes in three sizes -- Ultra, Pro and Nano.
-Ultra is the largest and most capable model, Pro is the mid-tier model and Nano is the smallest model, designed for efficiency with on-device tasks.
-Gemini outperforms GPT-4 on most evaluated benchmarks.
+It comes in several sizes -- Ultra, Pro, Flash and Nano.
+Ultra is the largest and most capable model, Pro is the mid-tier model, Flash prioritizes speed for agentic systems and real-time applications, and Nano is the smallest model, designed for efficiency with on-device tasks.

 Gemma

 Gemma is a family of open-source language models from Google that were trained on the same resources as Gemini.
-Gemma comes in two sizes -- a 2 billion parameter model and a 7 billion parameter model.
-Gemma models can be run locally on a personal computer, and surpass similarly sized Llama 2 models on several evaluated benchmarks.
+Gemma 2 was released in June 2024 in two sizes -- a 9 billion parameter model and a 27 billion parameter model.
+Gemma 3 was released in March 2025, with 1B, 4B, 12B and 27B versions, and has expanded capabilities.
+Gemma models can run locally on a personal computer, and are also available in Google Vertex AI.

 GPT-3

 GPT-3 is OpenAI's large language model with more than 175 billion parameters, released in 2020.
 GPT-3 uses a decoder-only transformer architecture.
-In September 2022, Microsoft announced it had exclusive use of GPT-3's underlying model.
 GPT-3 is 10 times larger than its predecessor.
 GPT-3's training data includes Common Crawl, WebText2, Books1, Books2 and Wikipedia.

 GPT-3.5

-GPT-3.5 is an upgraded version of GPT-3 with fewer parameters.
-GPT-3.5 was fine-tuned using reinforcement learning from human feedback.
-GPT-3.5 is the version of GPT that powers ChatGPT.
-There are several models, with GPT-3.5 turbo being the most capable, according to OpenAI.
+GPT-3.5 is an upgraded version of GPT-3.
+It was fine-tuned using reinforcement learning from human feedback.
+There are several models, with GPT-3.5 Turbo being the most capable, according to OpenAI.
 GPT-3.5's training data extends to September 2021.

-It was also integrated into the Bing search engine but has since been replaced with GPT-4.
+It was also integrated into the Bing search engine but was replaced with GPT-4.

 GPT-4

-GPT-4 is the largest model in OpenAI's GPT series, released in 2023.
-Like the others, it's a transformer-based model.
-Unlike the others, its parameter count has not been released to the public, though there are rumors that the model has more than 170 trillion.
+GPT-4 was released in 2023.
+Like the others in the OpenAI GPT family, it's a transformer-based model.
+Unlike the others, its parameter count has not been released to the public, though there are rumors that the model has more than 1 trillion.
 OpenAI describes GPT-4 as a multimodal model, meaning it can process and generate both language and images as opposed to being limited to only language.
-GPT-4 also introduced a system message, which lets users specify tone of voice and task.

 GPT-4 demonstrated human-level performance in multiple academic exams.
-At the model's release, some speculated that GPT-4 came close to artificial general intelligence (AGI), which means it is as smart or smarter than a human.
-GPT-4 powers Microsoft Bing search, is available in ChatGPT Plus and will eventually be integrated into Microsoft Office products.
+At the model's release, some speculated that GPT-4 came close to artificial general intelligence, which means it is as smart or smarter than a human.
+That speculation turned out to be unfounded.

 GPT-4o